Non-Resident Nepali Association

 The Non Resident Nepali Association (गैर-आवासीय नेपाली संघ) is an association of Non Resident Nepalis (NRN).

 International Coordination Council

 International Coordination Council (ICC) is the highest global representative executive body of the NRNA and provides overall guidance and directives to the executive committee.
 Each NCC nominates its members, in a number as prescribed by the NRNA Charter, to represent itself to the ICC.
 ICC also includes additional members co-opted by the ICC through its meetings.
 To seek advice on various issues of the NRNs, the ICC also nominates a number of recognized individuals as ICC Advisors.

-Dr. Upendra Mahato was the first president of the ICC (2003–2009).

-Mr. Dev Man Hirachan was the president of the ICC (2009–2011).

-Mr. Jiba Lamichhane was the president of the ICC (2011–2013)

-Mr. Shesh Ghale is a past president of the ICC (2013–2015 and 2015–2017).